PhiLhoSoft/PhiLhoSoft.github.io/source/_posts/Programming/Multi-selection-in-lists.md

 And we cannot do a range selection...

 Fortunately, the grid has a rather rich selection API, so it is quite easy to supply the missing feature.
-And in an issue of the ag-Grid repository, somebody provided a base implementation of the range selection feature.
+And in an [issue of the ag-Grid repository](https://github.com/ceolter/ag-grid/issues/369), somebody provided a base implementation of the range selection feature.

 I was a bit surprised to see the implementation was a bit lacunar and doing some things in a surprising way.
 So I checked how it is done in a number of popular applications, and found out the implementations differed a lot!
+And that implementation was actually mimicking the behavior of Qt lists.

  ## A quick survey